DTL2020/ConvertYUVtoRGB/README.md

 4. gain (short) - scaled to 64 multiplier (64 mean 1.0float - no gain), default 64 (no gain).
 5. cl (bool) - cache load (true/false), default true.
 6. cs (bool) - cache store (true/false), default true.
 7. ib (integer) - 16 or 32 only allowed.
 16 or 32 bit intermediate processing (also gain must be scaled to 8192 as 1.0float in 32bit intermediate), defult 16 (faster).
+8. Ybias (integer) - value to add to input Y (negative mean subtraction), default -16 for narrow YUV.
+9. UVbias (integer) - value to add to input U and V (negative mean subtraction), default -128 for narrow YUV (and all Digital YUV ?).
+10. UVgain (float) - value to additionally scale all matrix coefficients, default 1.0f (no scale).
+May be used for staturation control.